I love the look of white slipcovers. They brighten up a space and are super versatile. I can easily live with them year

 When choosing a white fabric make sure it’s durable and has a stable weave so it can be washed on a regular basis (at least 3 times per year) without pilling, developing weak spots or shrinking excessively.

-12.5 oz Cotton Twill — A heavy weight bull denim that is ideal for everyday slipcovers and up to 6 washes per year.
+12.5 oz Topsider Cotton Bull Denim — A heavy weight, tightly woven bull denim that is ideal for everyday slipcovers and up to 6 washes per year.
 The look is casual and soft after washed.
 The white color is not too bright or too creamy.
 Excellent coverage.
 Shrinkage: 2″ on a one yard length, 1″ on the width.

 12 oz Cotton Canvas Duck — I like this substantial, heavyweight duck cloth (canvas) for simple white slipcovers that get a lot of use and frequent washing.
 It’s a good choice when lighter-weight white fabrics are not dense enough to cover dark colored upholstery.
 Shrinkage: White 3″ on a one yard length, 2″ on the width.

 If heavy weights are too thick for your home sewing machine to handle, try this 8 oz white cotton chino twill.
 It’s a tightly woven cloth that makes a terrific medium weight slipcover.
 This twill is also offered with a brushed finish, which gives it a slightly beefier hand-feel.

 All fabrics listed above are machine washable.
 Be sure to preshrink your yardage before making your slipcover even if the fabric is labeled “pre-shrunk”.
 To avoid deep set wrinkles pre-shrink your yardage per my washing instructions.